 An attorney can't represent parties that have different interests on the same matter.
 And even though you are about to get married, you have different interests when it comes to marriage financial issues.

 You are determining how you are going to share your future income and how it will be split in case of a divorce.
 How can one attorney look out for both interests?
-Advice they give to help one may hurt the other.
+The advice they give to help one may hurt the other.
 It's a no-win situation for the attorney and can't be done.

 Even if it's theoretically possible to waive this conflict, it doesn't work in practice.
 If anything ever goes wrong, one spouse will look back at what that attorney did and think the attorney favored the other.